ACJ’s campus at Taramani, Chennai, has a built-up area of 80,000 sq ft. and comprises the college and the residential blocks.

 - A workshop facility and a seminar room each

-- Print and new media edit desks with latest production software
+- Print and new media edit desks with the latest production software

 - An Integrated Digital Newsroom to produce stories combining, text, video and audio